 For a single length of wire to work, you need two things:

 - the wire length that’s not too close to a quarter or half-wave of the frequencies you want to ply

-It’s important to realize that an antenna that is a half or quarter-wavelength of the band you’re working on will create a very high impedance and your tuner will not be able to give you a nice low SWR.
+It’s important to realize that an antenna that is a half or quarter-wavelength of the band you’re working on should create a low, or lower, impedance and your tuner should be able to give you a nice low SWR match for your radio.

 What are Ideal Lengths for a Cheap HF Antenna?

-Here are the lengths, in feet, your cheap HF antenna should be to work on multiple bands:
+Here are the lengths, in feet, your cheap HF antenna should be so you can use one antenna to work on multiple bands: